 Making waves among thousands of Filipino college students for its unique and affordable take on a classic Pinoy meal, Ate Rica’s Bacsilog is no doubt a rising star when it comes to food-on-the-go.
-Starting out as a temporary business venture in 2006, the brand has now expanded to over 40 locations with plans to open six more in the next few months.
+Starting out as a temporary business venture in 2006, the brand has now expanded to over 40 locations with plans to open more in the coming months.

 Do you want to be a part of this tasty success story?
 Keep reading to know more about Ate Rica’s Bacsilog’s franchising details.

 |Overview of Ate Rica's Bacsilog||A food kiosk offering the on-the-go meal "Bacsilog" -- rice toppings consisting of fried egg and bacon with melted cheese|

 |Franchise inclusions||Equipment, initial supplies inventory, crew uniform, staff training, marketing materials, POS, CCTV, etc.|

 |Advantage of franchising Ate Rica's Bacsilog||Marketability among students and office workers is tried and tested for at least 10 years now across its dozens of locations|

 |Disadvantage of franchising Ate Rica's Bacsilog||Food industry is fierce and highly competitive and success of bacsilog concept is yet to be seen in locations other than school or mall|